kolorobot/spring-mvc-quickstart-archetype/README.md

 * Go to `Preferences > Maven > Archetypes` and `Add Local Catalog`
 * Select the catalog from file (`archetype-catalog.xml`)
 * Create new Maven project and select the archetype (remember so select `Include snapshot archetypes`)

+If you have any troubles with installation in Eclipse, you may want to have a look at this issue: #74